Skip to content. | Skip to navigation

 The Program and its Mission

-The Thomas Hunter Honors Program is an interdisciplinary program designed to provide superior students with an individualized course of study suited to their needs and interests.
-Open to students of high intellectual ability and interdisciplinary interests, it permits them to replace some of the usual College requirements with a Special Honors Curriculum under the supervision of the Council on Honors.
-It also provides its participants the chance to study with outstanding faculty members who have indicated an interest in assisting exceptional students.
+The Thomas Hunter Honors Program is an interdisciplinary program designed to provide superior students with an individualized course of study adapted to their particular needs and interests.
+Open to students of high intellectual ability and interdisciplinary interests who are pursuing a BA degree, it is compatible with most Arts and Sciences majors.
+It provides its participants the chance to study with outstanding faculty members who have indicated an interest in assisting exceptional students.
 In general, students selected for the Thomas Hunter Honors Program must show evidence of high academic potential, diversified interests and intellectual curiosity, willingness to challenge themselves, and sufficient maturity to plan and carry out an individualized program of study in semesterly consultation with a Council on Honors faculty advisor.

 [ back to top ]